 A family-favorite place to visit, the CMA is home to Winter, the rescued dolphin that swims with a prosthetic tail and stars in the movies "Dolphin Tale" and "Dolphin Tale 2."

-You may know the story of Winter the dolphin through the 2011 movie "Dolphin Tale" starring Harry Connick Jr., Ashley Judd and Morgan Freeman.
-What you may not know is that Winter’s permanent home, Clearwater Marine Aquarium (CMA), has been rescuing marine life, and teaching people about it since 1981 in its location just across the harbor from stunning Clearwater Beach, voted the "Best Beach Town in Florida" by USA Today readers in 2013.
-"Dolphin Tale 2," released in the fall of 2014, reassembled the cast in the wake of Winter's surrrogate mother's passing so as to find her a companion that will allow her to remain at CMA.
+You may know the story of Winter the dolphin through the movies "Dolphin Tale" and "Dolphin Tail 2" starring Harry Connick Jr., Ashley Judd and Morgan Freeman.
+What you may not know is that Winter’s permanent home, Clearwater Marine Aquarium (CMA), has been rescuing marine life and teaching people about it since 1981.
+This marine life rescue center is located near Tampa, Florida, just across the harbor from stunning Clearwater Beach, which was voted the "Best Beach Town in Florida" by USA Today readers in 2013.
+"Dolphin Tale 2," released in the fall of 2014, tells another true story inspired by the life of Winter and introduces a new baby dolphin named Hope, rescued by Clearwater Marine Aquarium in 2010.
+Winter and Hope, who both reside at CMA, play themselves in the movie.
 Once again, a bright light was cast on this amazing facility.

 Plan a visit to CMA to see Winter and other rescued dolphins, sea turtles and otters; participate in an animal interaction program, or take an eco-cruise.
 Plus, you can save on admission to the Aquarium with CityPASS Tampa Bay.
 CityPASS holders save a total of 37% off regular admission to five area attractions, including the CMA.
 Learn more about CityPASS.

-Like Winter, most of the animals residing at CMA were rescued and transported to the aquarium for care and rehabilitation.
+The animals residing at CMA were rescued and transported to the aquarium for care and rehabilitation.
 This means that the animals on exhibit change from time to time, and that instead of the choreographed shows you’ll see at some animal-centered attractions, CMA entertains with educational presentations.
-The aquarium keeps a schedule of these presentations, and a close log of its current residents, on its website.
+The aquarium keeps a schedule of these presentations and a close log of its current residents on its website.

-Winter, however, is a permanent resident.
-She and CMA’s other Atlantic bottlenose dolphins (including another female named Hope) rotate between pools throughout the day to receive their therapy, which you can observe every half-hour.
-Winter’s regimen includes a once-daily swim with her prosthetic tail, though she can be selective about when she wants to wear it.
+Winter is a permanent resident.
+She and CMA’s other Atlantic bottlenose dolphins (including another female named Hope) rotate between pools throughout the day to receive their therapy.
+Winter’s regimen includes daily swims with her prosthetic tail.
 When the time is right, CMA staff will make an announcement so you can watch her practice.

 In addition, sea turtle, otter and stingray presentations, as well as feedings, occur regularly.

-Animal interaction programs have become such popular upgrades to CMA admission that staffers recommend making your reservation at least three months in advance.
-Before you reserve, inquire about age requirements: Visitors at least 5 years old can wade with dolphins while 7-year-olds (and up) can work side-by-side with a trainer and glimpse CMA’s working animal hospital during a “Dolphin Encounter.”
+Animal interaction programs have become such popular upgrades to CMA admission that staffers recommend making your reservation as much in advance as possible.
+Visitors at least 7-years-old can work side-by-side with a trainer and glimpse CMA’s working animal hospital during a “Dolphin Encounter.”
 For visitors at least 12 years old, CMA’s “Trainer for a Day” program gives you three hours of shadowing a trainer through enrichment and feeding sessions with dolphins and otters.

 For a simple, but still fascinating, interaction, consider purchasing a food ticket to feed CMA’s stingrays at select times throughout the day.